DataHighway-DHX/open-polkadot-js-library/block-delay/README.md

 D) Checked DataHighway Local (after converting from Babe to Aura in branch 'luke/MMD-1309/update-substrate-3-convert-babe-to-aura' commit 75d282bda06550444689905045a444239dd76747).
 Ran five (5) validator nodes locally.
 Ran `node index.js "local"`.
 Blocktime should be 4.32 seconds, but every 5th block it is ~8.64 seconds.
 Responses stored in /DataHighway-DHX/open-polkadot-js-library/block-delay/backup/data-datahighway-aura/local-testnet-2021-08-10-09:52-891000000.csv

+Update 17th Aug 2021: If the initial authorities 3-5 for "local" in chain_spec.rs are removed, then when 5 validators (i.e. Alice, ..., Eve) are run there is no delay.

+D-1) Checked DataHighway Brickable (after converting from Babe to Aura in branch 'luke/MMD-1309/update-substrate-3-convert-babe-to-aura' commit 75d282bda06550444689905045a444239dd76747).
+Remove old data with `rm -rf /tmp/polkadot-chains`.
+Removed the initial authorities 3-5 for "brickable" from chain_spec.rs.
+Rebuilt with `cargo build --release`.
+Ran the five (5) validator nodes locally that we'd removed from chain_spec.rs.
+Inserted their session keys for Babe and Aura.
+Restarted all of the nodes so it finalized blocks.
+Ran `node index.js "local"`.
+Blocktime was 4.32 seconds with no delay.

 E) Checked DataHighway Dev.
 Ran one dev node with `./target/release/datahighway --dev`.
 Ran `node index.js "local"`.
 No delays encountered.
 Responses stored in /DataHighway-DHX/open-polkadot-js-library/block-delay/backup/data-datahighway/development-2021-08-04-07:34-980000000.csv

 F) Checked latest [Substrate Node Template using Aura](https://github.com/substrate-developer-hub/substrate-node-template).
 Ran five (5) validator nodes locally.
 Ran `node index.js "local"`.
 Blocktime is 6 seconds.
 No delays encountered (even after changing to 4.32 second blocktime).
 Responses stored in /DataHighway-DHX/open-polkadot-js-library/block-delay/backup/data-substrate-node-template-aura/local-testnet-2021-08-04-08:20-339000000.csv